JuliaComputing/ScaledNumbersInput.jl/README.md

 As you can see the `100 * 1e-18` has worse accuracy.

-The other downside is defining `cost` for each of the scaling factors uses a lot of single value variables from your code.
+The other downside is the scaling factors uses a lot of single value variables from your code.
 With `@SI` it reads a block in and only converts expressions with a literal number followed by an SI scaling factor.
 For example: